 The program prints numbers from 0 to 4.

-When i equals 5, the goto end; statement is executed, causing the program to jump to the end label.
+When i equals 5, the goto end statement is executed, causing the program to jump to the end label.

-The code execution then continues from the end label, printing "Exited the loop."
+The code execution then continues from the end label; printing Exited the loop.

 While the goto statement can be a powerful tool in specific situations, it should be used sparingly and with caution.
 Emphasizing structured programming principles typically leads to clearer, more maintainable code.

-Summary
+Conclusion

 In C programming, control statements manage decision-making and repetition, enabling dynamic program flow.
 The if statement executes a block of code only if a specified condition is true, while the switch statement selects a code block to execute from multiple options based on a variable’s value.
-Repetition or looping structures—for, while, and do-while loops—allow code to execute repeatedly based on a condition. for loops are typically used when the number of iterations is known, while loops execute as long as a condition remains true, and do-while loops guarantee at least one iteration since the condition is checked after the loop body.
-Control keywords like break and continue modify loop execution by exiting or skipping iterations, and goto provides a way to jump directly to another code section, though it’s generally avoided for readability and structure.
+Repetition or looping structures, for, while, and do-while loops, allow code to execute repeatedly based on a condition. for loops are typically used when the number of iterations is known, while loops execute as long as a condition remains true, and do-while loops guarantee at least one iteration since the condition is checked after the loop body.
+Control keywords like break and continue to modify loop execution by exiting or skipping iterations, and goto provides a way to jump directly to another code section, though it i generally avoided for readability and structure.
+The next chapter will delve into functions in C programming, which are essential for organizing and modularizing code.
+It will cover the definition and structure of functions, along with the concept of function prototypes and various parameter passing techniques, including pass-by-value and pass-by-reference.
+The chapter will also explore recursion, a powerful technique where a function calls itself to solve problems.
+Additionally, the chapter will introduce built-in functions, which are pre-defined in C for performing common tasks, allowing for more efficient programming by leveraging these ready-made functionalities.

-Exercise Questions
+Exercises

 Write a program that takes an integer input and uses an if statement to check if the number is positive, negative, or zero.
 Display an appropriate message for each case.